top of page

 Clothing and Personal Safety

 Where personal protective equipment or clothing (PPE/C) is required or provided for use by staff and learners, it must be worn for the purpose intended and warning/instructions notices must be followed.
-This includes equipment designed to reduce the spread of Covid-19.

 Environmental Behaviour

 Good housekeeping is an important safety factor.
-All unwanted materials e.g., flip chart paper, general folders and paper, training resources, etc. should be disposed of appropriately.
+All unwanted materials e.g. flip chart paper, general folders and paper, training resources etc should be disposed of appropriately.

 Smoking is not allowed on CTS Training premises.